 Students who have voluntarily withdrawn from the university do not need to re-apply if they wish to return within one year of their last date of attendance.
-Students who have exceeded one year must reapply for admission.
+Students who have exceeded one year must re-apply for admission.
 This process follows general university admissions requirements and procedures as outlined in the appropriate sections of this catalog.
-Students may be required to submit new official transcripts for an official review by the Registrar.

-Students who have been dismissed from the university must re-apply for admission.
+Students who have been dismissed from the university must re-apply for admission after attending another college/university for at least one (1) semester and taking six (6) or more credit hours.
+Students will be required to submit new transcripts.
 All applications for re-admission follow general university admissions requirements and procedures and are subject to review and approval by the Admissions Committee and Provost.